lschierer/RUT/packages/luke/20080919/block-quote-of-the-day.md

 ---

-title: Block quote of the day
+title: "Block quote of the day"
 date: 2008-09-19 11:57:10
 tags:
   -  morality-religion